wilsonwong13/Speech-Sandbox/README.md

 ## Commands
 - To make your request, start your request with "Watson"
 - For example: "Watson, I want a piano" or "Watson get me a car"
-- This request get sent to NLU and the keywords of the string will to be sent to Poly for keywords
+- This request get sent to NLU and the keywords of the string will to be sent to Poly
 - Then choose which asset you want by clicking on them, make sure you see a green dot over the object you want to select
 - You can restart the scene by saying restart